 Financial Accounting Standards Board (FASB) Accounting Standards Codification (ASC) Topic 718 requires us to recognize an expense for the fair value of share-based compensation awards.
-Grants of stock options under the 2011 Plan and the 2017 Plan are accounted for under FASB ASC Topic 718.
-The Compensation Committee considers the accounting implications of significant compensation decisions, especially in connection with decisions that relate to our long-term incentive program.
+Grants of equity incentive awards under the 2011 Plan and the 2017 Plan are accounted for under FASB ASC Topic 718.
+The Board and the Compensation Committee consider the accounting implications of significant compensation decisions, especially in connection with decisions that relate to our long-term incentive program.
 As accounting standards change, we may revise certain programs to appropriately align accounting expenses of our share-based compensation awards with our overall executive compensation philosophy and objectives.

-Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") generally disallows publicly-listed companies a tax deduction for compensation in excess of \$1,000,000 paid to certain current and former executive officers, but historically contained an exception for performance-based compensation.
-However, 2017 year-end tax reform legislation ("Tax Legislation") eliminated this exemption, generally effective for taxable years beginning after December 31, 2017.
-The Tax Legislation provides for transition relief for certain contractual arrangements in place as of November 2, 2017; however, the scope of the transition rule remains uncertain.
-Accordingly, the full impact of the changes made by the Tax Legislation to Section 162(m) is not yet known.
-We will continue to monitor developments affecting the changes to Section 162(m) and will consider the potential impact of the Tax Legislation and related transition relief in designing future compensation programs.
-We will continue to develop compensation programs that use a full range of performance criteria important to our success, recognizing that compensation paid under such programs may not be deductible under Section 162(m) of the Code was repealed pursuant to the Tax Legislation.
-In the exercise of our business judgment, we continue to have the flexibility to award compensation that may not be tax deductible if we determine that is appropriate.
+Section 162(m) of the Internal Revenue Code of 1986, as amended (the "Code") generally disallows publicly-listed companies a tax deduction for compensation in excess of \$1,000,000 paid to certain current and former executive officers (the "covered employees").
+Generally, compensation in excess of \$1,000,000 paid to each of the covered current and former executive officers will not be deductible by us.
+However, the regulations promulgated under Section 162(m) of the Code include certain transition rules and grandfathering rules for certain compensation that is not counted toward the deduction limitations of Section 162(m) of the Code.
+While certain compensation paid or payable to the Company's covered employees may be eligible to be excluded from the deductibility limitation of Section 162(m) of the Code pursuant to applicable transition and/or grandfathering rules, and while the Compensation Committee considers the impact of Section 162(m) of the Code when designing and implementing our compensation programs, the Compensation Committee will continue to develop compensation programs that use a full range of criteria important to our success, recognizing that compensation paid under such programs may not be deductible under Section 162(m) of the Code.
+In the exercise of our business judgment, we continue to have the flexibility to award compensation that may not be tax-deductible if we determine that is appropriate.